warrickbayman/Loom/readme.md

 var_dump($loom->getHours());
 ```

 ... will get you the number of hours since the 1st of January 1970.
-However, this becomes a little more useful when you you need to get the difference between two specific dates:
+This becomes a little more useful when you you need to get the difference between two specific dates:

 ```php
 $loom = Loom::make()->fromDateTime(new \DateTime('2015-01-21'));